I am a writer and editor based in Berlin.

 Content strategy + SEO consultant

-I want to collaborate with people who already know that *every* brand is a publishing company in 2021.
+I want to collaborate with people who already know that *every* brand is a publishing company.

 I like aiming big and I like doing it right.